Jupiter And Metis Myth

 4. the hypothetical Late Heavy Bombardment, which never happened;

-5. key features of the Moon: compared with the clearly incorrect Giant Impact hypothesis, OSSO provides superior explanations of the Moon’s heavily cratered surface, the near side/far side dichotomy (including surface features and crustal depths), the complementary low iron of the Moon and high iron of Mercury, the identical albedos of Mercury and the Moon, the lunar magnetic field, Oceanus Procellarum, lunar melt inclusions, the displacement of the center of mass of the Moon, thermal layering, and an orbit that shows high past eccentricity;
+5. key features of the Moon: compared with the Giant Impact hypothesis, OSSO provides superior explanations of the Moon’s heavily cratered surface, the near side/far side dichotomy (including surface features and crustal depths), the complementary low iron of the Moon and high iron of Mercury, the identical very low albedos of Mercury and the Moon, the lunar magnetic field, Oceanus Procellarum, lunar melt inclusions, the displacement of the center of mass of the Moon, thermal layering, and an orbit that shows high past eccentricity.
+The nearly identical oxygen isotope ratios of Earth and Moon can be accounted for by the concept of Sequential Formation of Terramars, then Merculuna in the identical niche in the outer solar system;

 6. the origin of the Pacific Basin, the skew of the geomagnetic field toward the Pacific, the seismic anomalies beneath it, the Andesite Line, and the Ring of Fire;

-8. Mars, including the Great Dichotomy between north and south, the reversed magnetic striping, like that in Earth’s oceans, and the anomalous small mass of Mars compared to Venus and Earth; and
+8. Mars, including the Great Dichotomy between north and south, the reversed magnetic striping, like that in Earth’s oceans, and the anomalously small mass of Mars compared to the masses of Venus and Earth; and

 9. Venus.
 OSSO offers evidence and explanations that make more believable the mythical accounts of the ancients29 and, following them and much other evidence, the interpretation of Immanuel Velikovsky that Venus emerged from (in fact, passed close to) Jupiter and entered the inner solar system during the Bronze Age.
 It provides simple, parsimonious, highly appropriate solutions to otherwise poorly explained anomalies of Venus, including the outstanding anomaly of its slow retrograde (but swiftly turning prograde) rotation.